 Like many things in life, the marketing process is not always straightforward.
 It often requires outside of a box thinking and exploring unknown territories.
 It is a part of the learning process.
-And experimenting and testing allow you to learn from your breakthroughs and mistakes.
+And using different types of marketing experiments and testing allow you to learn from your breakthroughs and mistakes.

 Types of marketing experiments